2017 Georgia Bulldogs football team

 The 2017 Georgia Bulldogs football team represented the University of Georgia in the 2017 NCAA Division I FBS football season.
 The Bulldogs played their home games at Sanford Stadium in Athens, Georgia and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by second-year head coach Kirby Smart.

 The Bulldogs notched their 800th win in program history with a 41–0 victory over Tennessee on September 30, 2017.

 The 2017 Georgia Bulldogs were crowned Southeastern Conference Champions on December 2, 2017, with a postseason win over the Auburn Tigers, against whom they had suffered their only defeat in the regular season.
 This was their first conference title since 2005.
-After the win against Auburn, 2017 became only the fifth season in which Georgia beat all of its traditional rivals (Auburn, Florida, Georgia Tech, Tennessee) in the same season (previously 1980, 1982, 2011, 2012).
+After the win against Auburn, 2017 became only the fifth season in which Georgia beat all of its traditional rivals (Auburn, Florida, Georgia Tech, Tennessee) in the same season (previously 1980, 1981, 2011, 2012).

 Georgia received its first ever College Football Playoff appearance against Oklahoma in the school's first Rose Bowl Game since the 1942 season.
 Georgia won by a score of 54–48 in double overtime.
-The Bulldogs reached the National Championship game for the first time since 1982, but lost to Alabama in overtime.
+The Bulldogs reached the National Championship game for the first time since 1982, but lost to Alabama 26-23 in overtime.

-Previous season

-The 2016 Georgia Bulldogs football team finished the regular season 8–5, with losses to Ole Miss, Tennessee, Vanderbilt, Florida, and Georgia Tech.
-Key wins included defeating North Carolina 33–24 to start the season in the Chick-fil-A Kickoff Game at the Georgia Dome, #8 Auburn 13–7, and TCU 31–23 in the Liberty Bowl in Memphis.
-Georgia did not receive a bid to the SEC Championship due to the four SEC losses (Ole Miss, Tennessee, Vanderbilt, and Florida).
-Instead, two loss Florida went to the SEC championship game.
-The 2016 SEC Championship Game saw Alabama beat Florida 54–16.
-However, the Bulldogs became bowl eligible after their win against Auburn on November 12 and were invited to play in the Liberty Bowl against the TCU of the Big 12 Conference.
-Georgia rallied from a 16–7 first half deficit to win the game 31–23 behind Nick Chubb running for 142 yards and 1 TD as well as Sony Michel having 126 total yards of offense (87 rushing, 39 receiving) and 2 TD's.